copenhagenjs/copenhagenjs.dk/_posts/2011-09-19-second-meetup.md

 ## RSVP

 To get an indication of how many are attending, please visit the [lanyrd page](http://lanyrd.com/2011/cphjs-september/) and let us know if you're attending.
-Nothing is binding, we just need to know rougly how many drinks to prepare.
+Nothing is binding, we just need to know roughly how many drinks to prepare.